-10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+11 SEO Tips To Boost Your Restaurant Visibility In Search

 This includes a mix of search engine directories, social media sites, and industry-specific directory sites.

-Moz Local and Yext are two tools that can help you understand what directories and external data sources are out there and then you can ensure they are updated.
+Moz Local and Yext are two popular tools (there are many available, though) that can help you understand what directories and external data sources are out there, and then you can ensure they are updated.

-Accurate NAP (name, address, phone) data that is consistent across all data sources is a critical foundational element of local SEO.
+Accurate NAP (name, address, phone) information that is consistent across all data sources is a critical foundational element of local SEO.

-Beyond that, you can then work on optimizing the fields of information like the business description and business categories to align with your focus terms identified in your keyword research.
+Beyond that, you can then work on optimizing the fields of information, like the business description and business categories, to align with your focus terms identified in your keyword research.

 Put your focus on the directories that matter.

-Start with Google My Business, then branch out to Yelp, TripAdvisor, Foursquare, CitySearch, various yellow pages, and other emerging niche review websites.
+Start with Google Business Profile, then branch out to Yelp, TripAdvisor, and other restaurant-specific directories and data sources.
+Some of them could be obscure, niche-specific, or not seem very significant, but they add up.

+Set reminders or tasks to come back to your Google Business Profile on a regular basis to update content, including photos, specials, and offers, and to monitor engagement and review activity (more on both of those topics below).

 All of this will work together to grow your online visibility.

-3. Engage With Customers on Social Media
+3. Engage With Customers On Social Media

 Even though social media’s direct impact on SEO has long been debated, we know that social media engagement can drive users to your site.